A Perturbation Approach to Unconstrained Linear Bandits: Proof of Theorem

-Combining these two results, we can use that either $\E_\theta[S_{\tau_i}] \geq \frac{T}{2d}$, in which case it holds that $R(T, \theta)\geq \frac{T}{6d}$, or it must hold that
+Combining these two results, we can use that either $\E_\theta[S_{\tau_i}] \geq \frac{T}{2d}$, in which case it holds that $R(T, \theta)\geq \frac{T}{12d}$, or it must hold that

-The first case yields the term $\frac{T}{6d}$ in the theorem, corresponding to an algorithm that would achieve linear regret because it can consistently plays actions with a too small norm under some instances.
+The first case yields the term $\frac{T}{12d}$ in the theorem, corresponding to an algorithm that would achieve linear regret because it can consistently play actions with too small of a norm under some instances.
 For the remainder of the proof, we focus on the second case.
 Plugging the above result in Eq.~\eqref{eq::bound_KL}, we obtain that

 It follows that

 since $\Delta=\frac{1}{8\sqrt{T}}$ and

 and that $\frac{\tau_i}{d}+\sum_{t=1}^{\tau_i}x_{ti}^2\ge \frac{T}{d}$ by the definition of $\tau_i$.
 The proof is completed using the randomisation hammer,